Contras: Political background

 Soon after the embargo was established, Managua re-declared "a policy of nonalignment" and sought the aid of Western Europe, who were opposed to U.S. policy, to escape dependency on the Soviet Union.
 Since 1981 U.S. pressures had curtailed Western credit to and trade with Nicaragua, forcing the government to rely almost totally on the Eastern bloc for credit, other aid, and trade by 1985.
 In his 1997 study on U.S. low intensity warfare, Kermit D. Johnson, a former Chief of the U.S. Army Chaplains, contends that U.S. hostility toward the revolutionary government was motivated not by any concern for "national security", but rather by what the world relief organization Oxfam termed "the threat of a good example":

-It was alarming that in just a few months after the Sandinista revolution, Nicaragua received international acclaim for its rapid progress in the fields of literacy and health.
-It was alarming that a socialist-mixed-economy state could do in a few short months what the Somoza dynasty, a U.S. client state, could not do in 45 years!
-It was truly alarming that the Sandinistas were intent on providing the very services that establish a government's political and moral legitimacy.

 The government's program included increased wages, subsidized food prices, and expanded health, welfare, and education services.
 And though it nationalized Somoza's former properties, it preserved a private sector that accounted for between 50 and 60 percent of GDP.

 Atrocities

 The United States began to support Contra activities against the Sandinista government by December 1981, with the CIA at the forefront of operations.
 The CIA supplied the funds and the equipment, coordinated training programs, and provided intelligence and target lists.
-While the Contras had little military successes, they did prove adept at carrying out CIA guerrilla warfare strategies from training manuals which advised them to incite mob violence, "neutralize" civilian leaders and government officials and attack "soft targets" — including schools, health clinics and cooperatives.
+While the Contras had little military successes, they did prove adept at carrying out CIA guerrilla warfare strategies from training manuals which advised them to incite mob violence, "neutralize" civilian leaders and government officials and attack "soft targets"—including schools, health clinics and cooperatives.
 The agency added to the Contras' sabotage efforts by blowing up refineries and pipelines, and mining ports.
 Finally, according to former Contra leader Edgar Chamorro, CIA trainers also gave Contra soldiers large knives.
 "A commando knife [was given], and our people, everybody wanted to have a knife like that, to kill people, to cut their throats".
 In 1985 Newsweek published a series of photos taken by Frank Wohl, a conservative student admirer traveling with the Contras, entitled "Execution in the Jungle":